Mohs Surgery - Patients ask Dr. Ringpfeil answers

 After the procedure the wound will be closed, the patient can start the healing process.
 Antibiotics will be prescribed to the patient as needed.
 It is recommended to take it easy for four or five days after surgery and avoid bending over.
 The stitches will usually be removed within 1-2 weeks, and the entire recovery process is 3-4 weeks.

-Dr. Ho is a medical professional with years of experience in the area of cosmetic procedures and reconstructive surgery.
-She is always happy to answer any questions about Mohs surgery that you may have.
-Book a consultation at our Philly or Mainline locations today and she will be glad to suggest a customized surgical plan.
+With years of experience in the area of cosmetic procedures and reconstructive surgery we are always happy to answer any questions about Mohs surgery that you may have.
+Book a consultation at our Philly or Mainline locations today and we will be glad to suggest a customized surgical plan.